Margherita Roberti: Biography

-Roberti was born with the name Margaret Jean Roberts to F.J. and Ethel Roberts in Wayne County, Iowa.
+Margaret Jean Roberts was born to F.J. and Ethel Roberts in Wayne County, Iowa.
 Her father was a breeder of Angus cattle and she grew up on his farm in Atlantic, Iowa.
 Her family sold the farm when she was 12 and moved to Muscatine, Iowa.
 The following year Roberti began taking voice lessons with Herald Stark at the University of Iowa.
 In 1943 she graduated from Muscatine High School after which she studied voice at Hunter College.
 While at Hunter she met her husband Thomas Nobis, an engineer recently returning from duty in the United States Navy.
 The couple married in 1949 and in 1952 their daughter, athlete Jennifer Figge, was born.

 In 1948 Roberti made her professional opera debut with the Saint Louis Opera.
 That same year (1948) she was also a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.
 In 1951, she began performing regularly on the Chicago radio program Chicago Theater of the Air.
 She would commute weekly from her home in Davenport, Iowa to the Windy City for performances.

 Roberti was advised to establish herself as an opera singer in Europe if she wanted to have a major opera career in the United States.
 So in 1956, she moved to Italy and began a rigorous course of study in opera with Antonio Narducci among other teachers.
 She made her European debut the following year at the Teatro Alfieri in Turin as Leonore in Giuseppe Verdi's Il trovatore to a warm reception.
 It was at this time that she adopted the "italianized" version of her name that she used for the rest of her career.